keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 {{< docsembed path="content/en/docs/install/assets/values-advance-changes.yaml" >}}

-Note the additional parameters that are specified in the `metricsOperator` section.
+Note the additional values that are specified in the `metricsOperator` section.
 These are documented in the README file for that operator, which is linked from the `metrics-operator` item under "Component"